 - What do you propose to improve integration in our Nation?

 - When it comes to immigration, once our asylum obligations are fulfilled, do you want us to be able to set annual targets set by Parliament?

 - What do you propose to meet this challenge that will last?

 - How to strengthen the principles of French secularism, in the relationship between the state and the religions of our country?

-- How to ensure respect by all of the reciprocal understanding and intangible values of the Republic?
+- How to ensure respect by all the reciprocal understanding and intangible values of the Republic?

 These are all excellent subjects.
 But, when the highest echelons of government are asking such questions of the general public it must make you wonder as to the solidity, not of government, but of the methodology by which a people is governed.
 Do you think that after the debate we’ll actually reach consensus on these issues?

-This blog post is an excerpt from chapter 13.9 of the book Audit of the Universe
+This blog post is an excerpt from chapter 4.9 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Government, 2 Choices, Bottom Up or Top Down
+Please use the Social Network links just below to share this information from The Explanation, Government, 2 Choices, Bottom-Up or Top-Down